OladeleSeyi/cuddly-octo-spork/README.md

 All work was done on the main branch (anti-pattern) for speed and efficiency and the project leans heavily on Vercel's VO

+Possible Improvements

+- introduction of apm software like Sentry for better error handling
+- better and more granular components that follow domain driven design (i.e a component like borrower informatin is generic and can be in root/components but a component like signup form must be in root/signup/components)
+- Granular testing
+- Introduction of Edge support for prisma and Next auth

 ## Getting Started

 First install required dependencies.